Description of Program

 Kelly Dugger, PharmD

-Janet Meyers, RN, MSN, CDE, CWCN.
-CFCN, CNE
+Janet Meyers, RN, DNP, MSN, CDE, CWCN, CFCN, CNE

 Delivery of Program Content

-The program has six modules.
+The program has eight modules.
 Each module includes reading assignments, study questions, case studies, and test questions.
 Learners interact with practitioners and faculty who are expert in the area of case management.
-A comprehensive examination will be administered at the end of the six-week program.
+A comprehensive examination will be administered at the end of the ten-week program.

 Why Enroll in an Interactive Internet Program?